Owned By: Town of Duxbury

 Habitats and Wildlife

-The Wright Reservoir is one of the major sources of the Green Harbor River.
-The river twists and turns through Marshfield via a large cranberry bog complex, the Green Harbor Golf Club, the Daniel Webster Wildlife Sanctuary, property owned by the Marshfield Municipal Airport, and Peter Igo Park.
+Wright Reservoir is a major source of the Green Harbor River.
+Green Harbor Brook flows east from the reservoir, and merges with another stream to form the Green Harbor River.
+The river twists and turns through Marshfield, flowing through Red Gold Farm, the Green Harbor Golf Club, the Daniel Webster Wildlife Sanctuary, property owned by the Marshfield Municipal Airport, and Peter Igo Park.
 Just downstream of the Dyke Road bridge (and dike) it flows into the Atlantic Ocean at Green Harbor.

 Historic Site: No